 10 Jun 2011

 It is common knowledge amongst my family and friends that no amount of prodding or bribing will get me to sleep outside in a tent.
-Any thoughts about camping were squelched years ago after a mini-vacation that deposited the four of us, by boat, onto an island during a non-stop rain event.
+Any thoughts about camping were squelched years ago after a mini-vacation that deposited the four of us, viagra sale by boat, buy cheap onto an island during a non-stop rain event.
 There’s a mention of that fateful trip in this post about glamping.
 Even if my kids were miraculously transformed into the cutest little campers again (sigh) – there’s still no way I will ever sleep on a one-inch foam pad.

 It’s been hot here.
 There is no air conditioning in my bedroom.
 I won’t get into the uneconess of air conditioning right now, but if you want to learn more about cooling without air conditioning, check out this NYTimes article.
 Or,…you could ask my husband who tries to convince me daily that a/c will only make me feel hotter in the long run.
 Ha!
 What does he know about being a middle-aged woman?